Meulengracht/MollenOS/README.md

 I appreciate any form for contribution you want to make to the project!
 The project is purely driven by passion, and I dedicate any and all available spare time to this project.
 But to take this project to the next level I need support!
 Contributions of any kind are deerly welcome, but should follow the below guidelines.

-You can start contributing on any aspect of the operating system, and if you should ever be in doubt, feel free to send me an email at phailmollen@gmail.com.
+You can start contributing on any aspect of the operating system, and if you should ever be in doubt, feel free to email me at phailmollen@gmail.com.

 ### Submitting issues <a name="contrib-issues"></a>